Restoring a

 September 21.

 Futzing around some, this and that, cleaning up the office, knocking off some short deadlines.
 All this while waiting for the rain to let up.
-Found the problem with the old orbital sander (there was this spacer that was supposed to go between the new sanding pad and the motor head; it had become so firmly attached to the old pad that I thought it was part of it).
-The old guy works great; my apologies to Makita.
+Found the problem with the old orbital sander (there was this spacer that was supposed to go between the new sanding pad and the motor head; it had become so firmly attached to the old pad that I thought it was part of it; I removed it with the old pad; when I put the new pad on, the spacer was missing and the pad bound up with the sander body).
+Now the old guy works great; my apologies to Makita.
 Deadlines are upon me again: I tell myself I'm letting the paint cure, but I just don't have time to put it in the water!

 October 3.